 Former CannTrust compliance worker says unlicensed growing 'very openly' discussed

-A former director of quality and compliance at CannTrust Holdings Inc. says the growth of cannabis in unlicensed rooms was discussed ``very openly'' at the pot company.
+A former director of quality and compliance at CannTrust Holdings Inc. says the growth of cannabis in unlicensed rooms was 'very openly discussed' at the pot company.

-Graham Lee told the Ontario court of justice's Old City Hall court that the activity was not hidden or denied and was discussed on multiple occasions, even with members of the senior leadership team.

-His remarks come as three former executives at the cannabis company face a series of securities offenses.

 -